jasonbayton/11ty/_src/blog/2025/08/amapi-apk-deployment.md

 I assumed extremely incorrectly.

-On the contrary, from my understanding and interactions with it so far, the SDK offers a couple of commands the EMM companion app can fire to install an APK delivered through the companion itself.
+On the contrary, from my understanding and interactions with it so far, the SDK offers a couple of commands the EMM companion app can fire to install & uninstall an APK delivered through the companion itself.

 How does the APK get to the device?
 Your problem.
 How does it handle retries, network issues, compatibility issues, data usage.. etc., etc., etc.?
 Again.. all you.